ckeditor/ckeditor5/docs/updating/migration-to-cdn/angular.md

 ---
 menu-title: Angular
-meta-title: Vue CKEditor 5 - migrate integration from NPM to CDN | CKEditor 5 documentation
+meta-title: Angular CKEditor 5 - migrate integration from NPM to CDN | CKEditor 5 documentation
 meta-description: Migrate Angular CKEditor 5 integration from NPM to CDN in a few simple steps.
 Learn how to install Angular CKEditor 5 integration in your project using the CDN.
 category: migrations
 order: 50